-

 How visible and mature are discussions in business around reducing carbon emissions; and how much support is being given from a political and regulatory perspective to this area (including energy efficiency)?

-In relation to political and regulatory support, New Zealand has a settled regulatory framework for climate change mitigation, embedded in the CCRA.
-Amongst other things, this legislation sets domestic emissions reduction targets and requires the Government to put in place emissions budgets and emissions reduction plans.
-It also establishes the Emissions Trading Scheme, which is the main policy tool and a key form of regulatory and political support for driving national reductions in emissions.
-The independent CC Commission, which was established by the CCRA, also plays a critical role in advising Government on the levels at which emissions budgets should be set and the policy direction needed in an emissions reduction plan to meet these budgets.
-The CCRA generally enjoys cross-party support from New Zealand’s major political parties.
+New Zealand has a relatively settled regulatory framework for climate change mitigation, embedded in the CCRA.
+This legislation sets domestic emissions reduction targets, requires the Government to implement emissions budgets and emissions reduction plans and establishes the New Zealand Emissions Trading Scheme (“NZ ETS”) as the primary policy tool for driving national emissions reductions.
+The independent CC Commission, which was established by the CCRA, also advises on emissions budget levels and the policy direction needed in an emissions reduction plan to meet these budgets.

 -